 Financial implications

-Financial implications include those associated with running the consultation, analysing the responses and the commissioned research.
+Financial implications include those associated with running the consultation and analysing the responses.
 These have been accounted within budgeting for the project to bring social workers into registration with the HPC.
-These costs are met by government funding.
+These costs are met by Government funding.

 Appendices